 - Create a salary cap with a minimum annual player salary.

-- Offer a +2 years to a scholarship if a player completes all 4 years of school.
+- Offer 2+ years to a scholarship if a player completes all 4 years of school.
 This could be used to finish a

 - Lifetime health insurance for players.

 - A collective bargaining entity to represent players and counterweight the NCAA.

 Nocera’s proposal is bold and aggressive, going well beyond the recently implemented $2,000 stipend by the NCAA.
-Yet despite his aggressive proposal, at the heart of it Nocera is trying to put a square block in a circle by attempting to combine the business of major athletics with the non profit educational institution of the university.
-Simply, each has different goals, structures, and mores.
+Yet despite his aggressive proposal, at the heart of it Nocera is trying to put a square block in a circle by attempting to combine the business of major athletics with the non-profit educational institution of the university.
+Simply, each has different goals, structures, gadgets and more.
 The inability to reconcile the two has led us to this convoluted state where the NCAA must regulate hamburger and best wine coolers purchases by coaches for athletes.

 Nocera himself brings up the sports of baseball and hockey as not a problem because they already have a functional minor league system, but then he quickly moves on.
 However, that is the solution, create a functional sub-pro league that works as a business but remains identifiable still as college athletics.
 Ideally, both the NFL and NBA would have their own formal minor league system that caters to those individuals that did not feel the desire to attend school.
 Ideally, the NCAA would not continue to subsidize the NFL and NBA on the backs of their student-athlete’s unpaid labor.
 It’s ludicrous to think that Bubba Starling can pursue a career as an MLB player as an 18 year old high school graduate, command a salary, and demand a multi-million dollar signing bonus.
 Yet to become an NFL QB he would have most likely had to spend four years as an unpaid intern at the University of Nebraska with no signing bonus to act as a guarantee.
 Starling, obviously, made the rational decision and pursued baseball.